dominikon01/ProjectToInternshipCDPR/README.md

 Player detection system — enemies chase the player when spotted and attack when in range

 Collectible items (sphere) with a counter

-Only the health systen is created in C++